Getting Started

 - EmailSender address used in phishing campaigns

 Include evidence in the description — e.g. email headers, a brief explanation of the threat, or a reference to a related campaign.
-Reports with clear evidence are confirmed faster by the community.
+Reports with clear evidence are easier to enrich, score, and review accurately.
+URL submissions are normalized into canonical domains for long-term phishing intelligence.
+For shared platforms, submit the tenant host or full URL rather than the platform parent.

 Get Your API Key